hey24sheep/language_detection/README.md

 # Language Detection
 Language detection using  [langdetect](https://github.com/Mimino666/langdetect) and FastAPI as the backend.
+It supports 55 languages.
+As this is a n-gram based detector.

+### **NOTE**

+I have also used `RoBERTa` based detection project as well, you can find that project here [GitLab Project](https://gitlab.com/hey24sheep/language_detection).
+It is a huge project, almost 2GB.
+Also, it only supports 20 languages.
+But it is a lot more reliable.

 # Setup
 - Install all dependencies, run `pip install -r requirements.txt` or `install.sh`